 The most important choice for the user, which defines the observing mode, is the dual-field vs. single-field choice.
-Most sources can only be observed in single-field mode, in which case a beam splitter is used by the fibre coupler to send half of the light to the fringe tracker arm and the other half to the science channel.
-When a bright source is available in the VLTI field of view (< 2" on the UTs, < 4" on the AT, see Sect.
+Most sources can only be observed in single-field mode, in which case a beam splitter is used by the fibre coupler to send half of the light to the fringe-tracker arm and the other half to the science channel.
+When a bright source is available in the VLTI field of view (< 2'' on the UTs, < 4'' on the AT, see Sect.
 5.1.4) in addition to the science target, it is possible to fringe-track on this second object.
 Depending on the distance of the two objects, two set-ups are distinguished for this dual-field mode:

-- 1. For separations larger than 0.4" for the UTs and 1.6" for the ATs, the "dual-field off-axis" set-up is used, where the source is placed on a roof-top mirror which separates the light from the science target and the fringe tracking target and injects $\sim 100\%$ of the light of each source into the respective fibres. - 2.
-If the separation is less than 0.4" for the UTs and 1.6" for the ATs, the source is placed on the beam splitter as for the single-field mode and the light from the science and the fringe tracking targets are picked up by moving the fibres accordingly.
+- 1. For separations larger than 0.27'' for the UTs and 1.18'' for the ATs, the "dual-field off-axis" set-up is used, where the source is placed on a roof-top mirror which separates the light from the science target and the fringe tracking target and injects $\sim 100\%$ of the light of each source into the respective fibres. - 2.
+If the separation is less than 0.27" for the UTs and 1.17" for the ATs, the source is placed on the beam splitter as for the single-field mode and the light from the science and the fringe tracking targets are picked up by moving the fibres accordingly.
+With this set-up, arbitrary low separations between the FT and SC objects can be achieved; for a separation of 0" (e.g. for calibration purposes) the set-up is identical to the single-field mode.
 In this "dual-field on-axis" set-up, less than 50% of the light of each object are injected into the fibres only, i.e. the throughput is reduced by about a factor of 2.
 This loss has to be taken into account for the limiting magnitudes.